hedgeyedev/Intern-Application-Exercise/README.md

        - Change of labels
        - Change of layout - have the index look more like a blog showing the whole blog article, or a larger portion with a "read the rest"

+# When you're done

-4. Commit and Push your code to your fork
+1. Commit and Push your code to your fork
-5. Send a pull request, we will review your code and get back to you.
+2. Send a pull request, we will review your code and get back to you.
 If your GitHub profile does not include your name, please include your name in the pull request.

 Good luck!